Hyampom, California

-Hyampom (Wintun: Xaayin-pom) is a census-designated place (CDP) in Trinity County, California, US.
+Hyampom (Xaayin-pom) is an unincorporated community and census-designated place (CDP) in Trinity County, California, United States.

-Hyampom is at an elevation of 1503 ft in the Trinity Mountains.
+Hyampom is at an elevation of 1322 ft in the Trinity Mountains.
 Its population was 241 as of the 2020 census, unchanged from the 2010 census.

 History

 The name "Hyampom" is said to have derived from a Wintu language term xaayin-pom, meaning "slippery place."
 Hyampom was home to the Whilkut, Chimariko, and Northern Wintun Native American tribes.
 The explorer Jedediah Strong Smith visited Hyampom in April 1828.
-The first non-native settler in the area was Hank Young who moved to Hyampom on January 12, 1855.
+The first non-native settler in the area was Hank Young, who moved to Hyampom on January 12, 1855.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 20.3 square miles (52.5 km^{2}), all of which is land.
+According to the United States Census Bureau, the CDP covers an area of 20.3 sqmi, all land.

 Climate

 This region experiences warm and dry summers, with no average monthly temperature above 71.6 °F. According to the Köppen climate classification system, Hyampom has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Despite the warm-summer classification, daily highs reach above 90 degrees Fahrenheit on almost all days in summer, but the marine-influenced night temperatures are almost always below 60 degrees and most often around 50.
 There is snow in the winter, but the elevation is too low for significant snowfall.
 The nearest large town, Hayfork, which is 700 feet above Hyampom at 2,200 feet, gets approximately 20 to 25 inches of snow per year, and the nearest comparable weather station, at Big Flat on the Trinity River, gets 6.7 inches per year.
 Precipitation totals around 40 to 45 inches a year.